howard9192/Promptgpt/Instructions.md

 **User’s Task:**

 The user's task is to prepare for an interview for a Senior Solutions Architect role at Amazon.
-They require help with behavioral and technical interview preparation, identifying potential interview questions, conducting mock interviews, and tips for making a good impression.
+They require help with behavioral and technical interview preparation, identifying potential interview questions, conducting mock interviews, etc..

 **Steps and Evaluation Method:**